Sup2point0/Assort/Yu-Gi-Oh/archetypes/Vapour-Eyes.md

   - Vapour Rise and Lightning Arc Rise both rankup from the Grave.
   - Lightning Ascension and Ultimate Evolution both rankup by 2 Ranks.
   - Lightning Arc Rise and Ultimate Evolution both prevent responses.
-- This archetype was created really only to satisfy my childish love for cryzing totally overpowered cards, as well as giving them ridiculously long and awesome names.
+- This archetype was created really only to satisfy my childish love for creating totally overpowered cards, as well as giving them ridiculously long and awesome names.
-  - This is reflected in their highly inflacen stats and Ranks (especially the Rank 13 [Neo Ultimate Vapour-Eyes Arc Lightning Dragon](#Arc-Lightning)).
+  - This is reflected in their highly inflated stats and Ranks (especially the Rank 13 [Neo Ultimate Vapour-Eyes Arc Lightning Dragon](#Arc-Lightning)).
   - The effects *seem* very powerful, and can be very powerful, but are easily played around – despite its high consistency, the deck has plenty of other weaknesses.